jstoobysmith/IndexNotationInLean/README.md

 interactive theorem prover Lean 4.
 By integrating index notation into Lean, we bridge the gap between traditional physics notation and formal verification tools, making it more accessible for physicists to write and prove results within Lean.
+We also open up a new avenue through which AI tools can be used to proof results related to tensors in physics.
-In the background, our implementation leverages a novel application of category theory.
+Behind-the-scenes our implementation leverages a novel application of category theory.